 This course is an introduction to the field of operations management and focuses on how organizations transform inputs to products and services.
-Topics include: modeling and analysis of operations; supply chain analysis and planning; inventory control and warehouse management; logistics network design; and supply chain coordination.
+This course is an introduction to the concepts, principles, problems, and practices of operations management.
+Topics include operations strategy, process analysis, Little's Law, the theory of constraints; supply chain analysis and planning; inventory control and warehouse management; logistics network design; and supply chain coordination.
 Prerequisite: junior standing.
-SO
+ENGR 476 is dual listed with BUSN 476 and is offered as required.